Seakuh/TimerPlugin/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked" and select this folder
-4. The extension should now appear in your toolbar
+4. The extension should now appear in your toolbar with a custom timer icon

 ### 2. Usage